Fernando-Benegas/hub/api-gateway/1-getting-started/README.md

 Copy the content of Configuration box

-Open a terminal and run the copied commands to set you new gateway.
+Open a terminal and run the copied commands to install Traefik Hub using Helm.

 ```shell
 # Add the Helm repository